 What you need to know:

-- The UP Board of Regents approved the reclassification of 9.58 hectares of the Arboretum forest into an “Academic Support Zone” for the PGH Diliman construction.
+- The UP Board of Regents approved the reclassification of 9.58 hectares of the Arboretum forest into an “Academic Support Zone” for the construction of Philippine General Hospital (PGH) Diliman.

-- Arboretum is Quezon City’s only urban rainforest which has the potential to be an ‘outdoor laboratory’ to educate the public about biodiversity.
+- Arboretum is Quezon City’s last urban rainforest which has the potential to be an ‘outdoor laboratory’ to educate the public about biodiversity.

 In a metro sprawling with towering buildings, a thatch of forest allows its residents respite from the urban jungle.
 Lined with trees that provide oxygen, its roots go all the way back to the 1950s — older than most of the students who used to go there for research.

-But more than half of the UP Arboretum, long-held as the university’s neglected biodiversity treasure and Quezon City’s only urban rainforest, is about to go.
+But more than half of the UP Arboretum forest, long-held as the university’s neglected biodiversity treasure and Quezon City’s only urban rainforest, is about to go.

 When UP named the forest a Priority Protection Zone in 2003, it pulled all the stops to protect the forest from “any invasive development or other activities that will undermine its environmental integrity.”